Let’s talk about why a happy gut microbiome helps you feel good, every day.

 - Prioritize plant-based and whole foods — these fiber-rich foods are important to feed the gut bacteria and keep your digestion regular.

 - Limit the use of antibiotics — these can kill off the infection, but they also kill the “good” bacteria while they’re at it.

 - Explore prebiotic foods — they’re rich in the type of fiber that the bacteria in your gut feeds on.
 Examples include garlic, onion, dandelion greens and artichoke.

-- Pile on the probiotic foods — they’re naturally rich in healthy probiotic bacteria and are usually found in fermented food.
+- Pile on the fermented foods — they’re naturally rich in healthy bacteria and are usually found in fermented food.
 Examples include kimchi, sauerkraut, kefir, yogurt, etc.

 - Avoid refined sugar — this sugar feeds the “bad” bacteria that can lead to obesity and other health problems, starting in the gut.

 Should you supplement?
 There are so many probiotics and supplements to choose from when it comes to digestive health!
 We enjoy Seed and recommend these to most of our clients in NS Wellness who need extra digestion support.
 Check with your NS Wellness Coach or RD to see what probiotic is the best for you.